UniversalDevicesInc-PG3/udi-poly-ELK/README.md

     - Unknown (Only on startup)
     - Not Ready To Arm
     - Ready To Arm
-    - Ready To Arm, but a zone violated and can be Force Armed (Never seen this happen?)
+    - Ready To Force Arm
-    - Armed with Exit Timer working
+    - Armed With Exit Timer
     - Armed Fully
-    - Force Armed with a force arm zone violated
+    - Force Armed
-    - Armed with a bypass
+    - Armed With Bypass
 - Chime Mode
   - Unknown
   - Silent